sharifX/pid-specimen-genbank/README.md

 "A persistent identifier (PI or PID) is a long-lasting reference to a document, file, web page, or other object.
 The term "persistent identifier" is usually used in the context of digital objects that are accessible over the Internet"

+# Use case

+"“Which specimens have associated sequences in GenBank?”

+"Can I track down all the specimens in this paper"?

 # Physical Specimens